cyberphone/doc/payments/dual-mode-open-banking-api.md

 The following sections describe the *recommended* upgrade scheme.
 Note: no changes to the Open Banking API itself is needed.
 ### 1. Deploy a Locally Trusted Certificate
-Since traditional TTP services **MUST NOT** have be able using the new mode, a specific locally trusted certificate for TLS client-certificate authentication must be deployed and recognized by the Open Banking API implementation.
+Since traditional TTP services **MUST NOT** be able using the new mode, a specific locally trusted certificate for TLS client-certificate authentication **MUST** be deployed and recognized by the Open Banking API implementation.
 ### 2. Update OAuth2 "authorize" Method
-In the new mode (as recognized by \#1) OAuth2 authorization normally only happens during enrollment of virtual cards.
-To enable `access_token` upgrades without friction, virtual cards are not minted with built-in access token information but rather hold card identifiers (like serial numbers), which in turn are linked to a database table holding the current `access_token`.
-This linking requires some kind of *user identity token* to function.
+In the new mode (as recognized by \#1) OAuth2 authorization normally only happens during enrollment of virtual payment cards.
+To enable frictionless `access_token` upgrades, virtual payment cards are not minted with built-in access token information but rather hold card identifiers (like serial numbers), which in turn are linked to a database table holding the currently valid `access_token` for each specific user.
+This linking requires a *user identity token* to function.
 Such tokens **MUST** adhere to the follwing rules:
 - Be static over the period the user is associated with the bank
 - Be unique per user and never be reused
 - Be represented as an ASCII string